 1 Kings 18:1-46, Acts 11:1-30, Psalms 135:1-21, Proverbs 17:12-13

-If you want to partner with the Daily Audio Bible you can do that at dailyaudiobible.com.
-There is a link on the homepage.
-And, so, thank you so much for your partnership.
-If you’re using the app you can press the Give button in the upper right-hand corner, or the mailing address, if that is your preference is PO Box 1996 Spring Hill Tennessee 37174.
+If you want to partner with the Daily Audio Bible, thank you humbly and with a heartful of gratitude.
+Thank you for your partnership.
+There is a link on the homepage at dailyaudiobible.com.
+If you’re using the app, you can press the Give button in the upper right-hand corner, or the mailing address is PO Box 1996 Spring Hill Tennessee 37174.

 And that’s it for today.
 I’m Brian I love you and I’ll be waiting for you here tomorrow.